 Supergirl was originally presented in 1959 as Superman's cousin, one of the few survivors of Krypton's demise.
 After a handful of stories featuring one-off female versions of Superman - usually Lois Lane or another supporting character given temporary powers - Otto Binder and Al Plastino introduced this first permanent version of the character.
 Interestingly, Binder had also created Mary Marvel years earlier, the female counterpart to Captain Marvel.
 Supergirl also starred in her own feature film in the early '80's. <p>After the original Supergirl died at the hands of the Anti-Monitor in DC's continuity altering Crisis on Infinite Earths, the rebooted DC made an executive decision to remove all other survivors of Krypton from it's continuity, effectively rendering Superman Krypton's sole survivor.
 While Supergirl returned, it was in the guise of the Matrix, an strange construct from an alternate Earth that took Superman's form in homage. <p> After the Matrix Supergirl's story became increasingly convoluted, DC eventually reintroduced Kara Zor-El, a version of the original Supergirl, who went on to star in several volumes of her own solo title, even adventuring with the Legion of Super-Heroes.
 This version of Supergirl was rebooted and reintroduced in the New 52 relaunch with a new solo title.
-She has just recently also joined the Red Lantern Corps as their newest member.
+Now, Supergirl is receiving her own television show on CBS.

 Though at this point she's technically a legacy character, having assumed the mantle of her mentor Captain Marvel, initially, and for many years, Carol Danvers was Ms. Marvel, a human Air Force pilot granted strange powers by the Psyche Magnetron, a weapon built by the alien Kree. <p>After gaining her powers in an altercation with the Kree, Ms. Marvel trained and adventured with Captain Marvel - not the Shazam version, by the way, this one is at Marvel Comics - becoming a longtime Avenger and a capable hero in her own right before being forced into early retirement by an encounter with the mutant Rogue who permanently absorbed her memories and some of her powers.
 For a time, Carol became Binary, a stellar-powered ally of the X-Men and the space-faring Starjammers. <p>In the '90's, Carol regained her memories and original powers.
 Rejoining the Avengers, she quickly became Marvel's premiere female hero, occasionally leading Earth's Mightiest Heroes, and starring in her own solo title.
 After a series of life events and major conflicts caused her to reevaluate her role as a hero, Carol finally ditched the Ms. Marvel name, taking on the identity of Captain Marvel.
 Captain Marvel's series relaunched with a fresh #1 and an interstellar mission as part of All-New Marvel NOW! <p>Meanwhile, the Ms. Marvel title has passed onto a new character, Kamala Khan, who had her Inhuman powers activated at the end of the <i>Infinity</i> crossover.